 On longer timeframes, though, you can’t wait for all signals to line up because then it might be too late and you get in on the trade when the trend has already been trending for some time.
 On these higher timeframes, like the GBP/USD chart below on the H1 timeframe, although the price was above the moving average at point A, the PBF_OSOB indicator showed that the market had been overbought, so a sell order would have been more appropriate here.
 By point B, there were signs the trend was reversing, and this would be a good place to buy the pair.

 This PBF system can also be used to show times when you should not enter the markets, such as when the bars on the PBF_Squeeze indicator are so small they appear as dots.
 This often happens a short while before a major news announcement and is a sign that players in the market are unsure of the trend and waiting to see what happens.
 From the picture below, you can see that other indicators like the PBF_OSOB are not showing signs of an overbought/oversold market, or the PBF_iTunnel changing color.
 It is not advisable to get into a trade at such a time because the next move could be significant.

 By now you must appreciate the various uses of this system, but you’re still not sure why it costs $2,000.
 Here’s why:

-- User friendliness – after installing the PBF indicators and loading them onto your Forex trading platforms, you won’t notice too much of a difference on your Forex charts.
-Most indicators fill up your workspace with data, lines and colours, but the PBF system only alters the colours of your candlesticks without changing them too much.
-This unique feature makes it possible for any trader to learn how to use this system and make money off it
+- User-friendliness – after installing the PBF indicators and loading them onto your Forex trading platforms, you won’t notice too much of a difference on your Forex charts.
+Most indicators fill up your workspace with data, lines, and colors, but the PBF system only alters the colors of your candlesticks without changing them too much.
+This unique feature makes it possible for any trader to learn how to use this system and make money from it